 And all of that movement makes it hard to take in our lives.
 To reflect on how we are doing emotionally and spiritually.
 I have noticed over the years how anxious people get when they have a slow down imposed on them maybe by an illness or a snowstorm.

-It has been 21 months since the original shelter in place orders went into effect.
+It has been 34 months since the original shelter in place orders went into effect.
 A lot has happened, and yet not much has changed.
 COVID-19 is ever present but feeling like less of a threat now.
 Many aspects of life have begun to feel normal again.
 Not the same as before the pandemic but we are acclimating to it.

 We are, in fact, all in this together.
-Our personal losses and disappointments can and should be acknowledged, while also remembering that we are all suffering losses right now.
-How can we nourish each other?
+Our personal losses and disappointments can and should be acknowledged, while also remembering that we are all struggling to find our footing.
 How can we soothe the discomfort?
 What is the way forward that will bring solid footing?